Waviz-Team/Waviz/README.md

   myWaviz.visualizer.stop();
 });
 ```
+*Warning: The above initialization will only work in vanilla JS if you are using a build tools.
+If you want to use Waviz core using direct browser read, (or would like to use it in tandem with React) refer to our [Waviz Core usage notes](#waviz-core-usage-notes).*

 ### Input Class
 The Input class handles the 'preparation' of the audio inputs you would like to use.
 It takes in a callback function (to initialize source nodes) and an optional AudioContext.
 The current supported inputs are: